Jasmine (Aladdin): Impact and legacy

 Jasmine's song "A Whole New World," which she performs as a duet with Aladdin, won the Academy Award for Best Original Song at the 65th Academy Awards in 1993.
 Six years after Aladdin, Lea Salonga would be cast as the singing voice of Mulan in 1998.
 Salonga joked about being required to audition for the role despite having already voiced a Disney Princess: "Why do I have to audition? ...
 I was already a princess before.
 Wasn't that enough?"
 Meanwhile, Larkin would return to voice Jasmine several times in subsequent media appearances, including films, television series and video games.
 As the two actresses responsible for giving voice to the character, both Larkin and Salonga were honored with Disney Legends Awards for their contributions in 2011 at a ceremony recognized for awarding several other actresses who famously voiced Disney Princesses.
 In addition to songwriters Menken and Tim Rice, Salonga jokingly thanked Larkin in her acceptance speech for not being able to sing thus providing her with a job opportunity.
 Salonga became the Disney Legend Award's first Filipina recipient; her hand print is also imprinted at the Walt Disney headquarters in Burbank, California.

 Jasmine is now revered as an iconic character and princess.
 Teen Vogue included Jasmine in an article recognizing the "10 Best Disney Princesses of All Time."
 BuzzFeed ranked Jasmine second on their "Definitive Ranking Of Disney Princesses" list, while E! placed character at number four.
 According to PureWow, Jasmine is the fifth best Disney Princess because she "was not OK with her family marrying her off to some random suitor."
 Seventeen placed the character at number nine on a similar countdown.
 Author Jelani Addams Rosa wrote, "Our favorite thing about Jasmine is that her and Aladdin take turns rescuing each other," but at the same criticized her for being too judgmental.
 On MTV's "Ultimate Ranking of the Best Disney Princesses of All Time," Jasmine finished 10th.
 Refinery29 readers voted Jasmine the eighth greatest Disney Princess, garnering 351 votes.
 Seventeen ranked Jasmine the hottest Disney Princess, crediting her with initiating several young boys' sexual awakenings during 1992.
 Complex placed Jasmine second in its article "The 25 Hottest Cartoon Women Of All Time," praising her hair and her eyes.
 Screen Rant ranked Jasmine the 14th best animated film character of all time, calling her "the cool idol that we aspired to be like" and concluding that "the movie would truly not be the same if it weren't for the Princess Jasmine."
 Cosmopolitan placed Jasmine's signature blue outfit at number eight on the magazine's ranking of "The 37 Best Disney Princess Outfits," praising her for pulling off "a wide, jeweled headband, statement earrings, and a heavy necklace all at once without becoming overwhelmed by them."

+Naomi Scott won the Teen Choice Award for Choice Movie Actress – Sci-Fi/Fantasy and also received a nomination for the Saturn Award for Best Supporting Actress.